lcurrier/lcurrier.github.io/cv/index.md

   **Research Assistant \| The University of Chicago Booth School of Business**     **Chicago, IL**

-  *PI: Professors Marianne Bertrand and Emir Kamenica*     *June 2015 -- June 2016*
+  *PI: Professors Marianne Bertrand and Emir Kamenica*,     *June 2015 -- June 2016*

 -   Brainstormed with researchers to develop ideas and obtain critical data for a project on the cultural distance between groups in the US based on